-You can head down to one of the many tourist offices in Toya Pakeh to organise your snorkeling trip to Manta Point.
-The cost of a Manta Point snorkeling tour is around 200,000 IDR.
-I recommend booking your Manta Point snorkeling tour the day before to secure your spot on the boat.
+You can head down to one of the many tourist offices in Toya Pakeh to organize your snorkeling trip to Manta Point.
+The cost of a snorkeling tour is around 200,000 IDR and I recommend booking the day before to secure your spot on the boat.

 These majestic creatures are absolutely incredible!
 They glide effortlessly through the ocean and are really friendly to swim with.

-The manta rays at Manta Point can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realise they are harmless, humble giants.
+The manta rays at Manta Point can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realize they are harmless, humble giants.

-Snorkeling at Manta Point is the best way to begin the 3rd day of your DIY Nusa Penida tour!
+Snorkeling at Manta Point is the best way to begin the 3rd day of your DIY Tour!

 BANAH CLIFF VIEWPOINT

-Banah Cliff Nusa is one of the best viewpoints along the southwest coastline of Nusa Penida Island!
-Banah Cliff is not quite as popular as Kelingking Beach, though it is equally impressive in my opinion!
+Banah Cliff Nusa is one of the best viewpoints along the southwest coastline of Nusa Penida Island.
+Banah Cliff is not quite as popular as Kelingking Beach, though it’s equally as impressive in my opinion.

 At the jump-off point to the right is the panoramic view and sunset point and to the left is the official Banah Cliff.